 2 tablespoons grapeseed or olive oil

-1 medium-large shallot, peeled and finely diced (around 2 tablespoons)
+1 medium-large shallot, finely diced (about 2 tablespoons)

 1/4 teaspoon dried thyme, or ½ teaspoon minced fresh thyme